Analysis

 Partido Libertario de Venezuela

 The Partido Libertario de Venezuela exists publicly and maintains its own institutional presence.
-That fact alone is relevant, even if it is not treated here as the core of contemporary Venezuelan liberalism.
+That fact alone is relevant for this map, even if it is not treated here as the core of contemporary Venezuelan liberalism.

 Movimiento Libertario de Venezuela

 The Movimiento Libertario de Venezuela also deserves mention as part of the ecosystem, though with a different nature from that of a traditional party.
-Its presence helps confirm that there are indeed organised efforts, even if small in scale, to articulate libertarian ideas in the country.
+Its presence helps confirm that there are organised efforts, at least on a small scale, to articulate libertarian ideas in the country.

 The conclusion here is simple: these vehicles exist, but they do not seem to structure the field.
 The main weight of Venezuelan liberalism still rests more on idea institutions, public voices, networks and education than on mass parties.